 First, you need to know your API key.
 Each email address that has registered with the Solcast API service has a unique API key.
 You'll need this API key to perform GET (retrieve data) or POST (e.g. send measurement data) requests to/from the Solcast API.
-If you forget your API key you can log into the Solcast account webpage to retrieve it.
+If you forget your API key you can get it from the 'Account' page of the API Toolkit.
 Remember to treat your API key as confidential information (Solcast will never ask you for your API key)!

 Second, you'll need to know the 'resource_id' for each site.
 Each site create in the Solcast API is assigned a unique identifier (‘resource_id’) which in most cases will be provided to you directly by a Solcast staff member (our more tech savvy users will find they can get this information directly from the API).
 The resource ID will be a combination of letters and numbers in the format: xxxx-xxxx-xxxx-xxxx